Reviews You Can Rely On

 Best Bang for Your Buck

-A burly hike like this one is best enjoyed with a lightweight and technically-minded shoe like the X Ultra 4 GTX.
+A burly hike like this one is best enjoyed with a lightweight, technically-minded shoe with great traction that can help you keep your footing secure.

 Credit: Jen Reynolds

-Since the category of hiking shoes (or shoes that could easily be hiked in) is broad, our review staff and editors spend much time sifting through the countless models before settling on the top shoes for testing.
+Since the category of hiking shoes is broad, our review staff and editors spend much time sifting through the countless models before settling on the most promising shoes for testing.
 This starts with extensive research, ultimately selecting interesting, exciting, or highly regarded models.
-We then buy each pair and ship them out to our expert review staff, who spend untold hours hiking around.
-We hike for our living, so it is an enjoyable task, though we use our predetermined metrics to judge each pair and see how they perform against each other.
-Once we have walked many miles in each of these hiking shoes, we tally up our results and write the thoughtful, in-depth reviews that you, as a GearLab reader, have come to know and expect.
+We then buy each pair and ship them out to our expert review staff, who spend untold hours hiking around in multiple types of terrain for each shoe.
+We use our predetermined metrics to judge each pair and see how they perform against each other.
+Once we have walked many miles in each of these hiking shoes, we tally up our results to share with you.
 For more on our test process, see our How We Test article.

-Men's hiking shoes were tested across six performance metrics:
+We tested men's hiking shoes across six performance metrics:

 In testing hiking shoes, we hiked plenty of trails, measured their waterproofing, dialed in on comfort and support, among many other tests.